BLOG

 Healthcare and Nursing

-Greece's healthcare workforce crisis is the most severe of any EU member state and has its roots in the decade of austerity that followed the 2010 debt crisis.
+Greece's healthcare workforce crisis is the most severe of any EU member state, rooted in the decade of austerity following the 2010 debt crisis.
 An estimated 60,000 Greek doctors and nurses emigrated between 2010 and 2018, primarily to Germany, the UK, Sweden, and Australia, stripping the National Health System (ESY) of a generation of trained professionals.
-The Ministry of Health estimates 25,000+ unfilled healthcare positions across public hospitals, primary care health centres, and EOPYY (the National Health Insurance Organisation) facilities in 2025.
-Rural areas and the Greek islands face the worst conditions, with some islands relying on rotating medical volunteers and helicopter transfers for emergency care.

 Key Sub-skills